SKJÓTA OPERA (2024)

 Hafrún Birna Björnsdóttir viola,

-& Jón Pétur Snæland cello
+& Jón Pétur Snæland violin cello

 Supported by Iceland Visual Art Found, the Reykjavík Sculptor Association and the City of Reykjavík.